mitre/ironbank_release_action/README.md

 #### `draft` (Not required)

-Whether or not to mark the merge request as a draft; if no or an empty input is provided, then the merge request will not be marked as a draft.
+Whether or not to mark the merge request as a draft; if "true", then the merge request will be marked as a draft.

 No default value provided.